TusharGupta-Developer/AI-Powered-Trip-Planner/README.md

 ---

-## 🚀 Upcoming Enhancements
+### 🚀 Upcoming Enhancements
 - Optimize the `useEffect` loop with proper dependency handling to prevent redundant API calls.
 - Re-enable the `/create-trip`, `/create-trip/view-trip/:tripId`, and `/my-trip` routes after API optimizations.
 - Refine UI/UX and reduce unnecessary re-renders for smoother performance.

 ---

-💡 **Note:** All core features are functional — current work focuses on cost optimization, efficiency, and user experience
+💡 **Note:** All core features are functional — current work focuses on cost optimization, efficiency, and user experience.

 ## ✨ Features